MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * FUZZ - Tests that are related to fuzzer
 * INSTALLER - Tests which exercise the main installer
 * LIVERESPONSE_PLUGIN - Tests which exercise the live response plugin
+* LOGGING - Tests which exercise the products logging
 * MANAGEMENT_AGENT - Tests which exercise the Management Agent component
 * MANUAL - Tests which are ony run manually and not as part of a test run on Jenkins
 * MCS - Tests which use the MCS pipeline